aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 Finally, if you use the `OVERWRITE` clause with a multi-row insert, the statement rebuilds and overrides the table with the content of the `VALUES` clause.

 As you can see, the `INSERT` statement is the simplest way to ingest data into Snowflake, however, it has scalability and error-handling limitations when dealing with data sets exceeding the single-digit MiB range.
-For larger data sets, data engineers typically leverage the option to use an ETL/ELT tool to ingest data, or preferably use object storage as an intermediate step alongside `COPY INTO` or `Snowpipe`.
+For larger data sets, data engineers typically leverage the option to use an ETL/ELT tool to ingest data or preferably use object storage as an intermediate step alongside `COPY` or `Snowpipe`.

 ## COPY